dead10ck/uwc/README.md

 * My free time is limited, and I am prioritizing correctness over speed (though speed is good).

-With that said, parallelization helps.
+With that said, it is parallelized, which helps.
 With testing on my local laptop with larger data sets, the speed is within an order of magnitude of `wc`.
-I measured `uwc` being 3x slower than `wc` on a collection of 18 MiB of text files.
+I measured `uwc` being 1.5x slower than `wc` on a collection of 18 MiB of text files.

 ### Localization